-Fitting a meta-analytic model to behavioral intentions revealed a non-significant meta-analytic effect of medium size (Chen, Cohen, & Chen, 2010), k = 5, OR = 3.71, 95% CI = [0.90, 15.33], 95% CR = [0.14, 99.48], p = .07, and with a high degree of heterogeneity: Q(df = 4) = 32.06, p = 0.07, τ2 = 2.29, I2 = 88.29, H2 = 8.54.
-After excluding Experiment 2, the meta-analyzed effect size was significant and now of large size, k = 4, OR = 7.03, 95% CI = [4.14, 11.94], 95% CR = [4.14, 11.94], p < .001, and with negligible heterogeneity, Q(df = 3) = 1.42, p < .001, τ2 < 0.01, I2 < 0.01, H2 = 1.00.
+Fitting a meta-analytic model to behavioral intentions revealed a non-significant meta-analytic effect of medium size (Chen, Cohen, & Chen, 2010): k = 7, Odds Ratio = 4.76, 95% CI = [1.7, 13.33], 95% CR = [0.31, 72.97], p = .003, and with a high degree of heterogeneity: Q(df = 6) = 42.14, p = 0.003, τ2 = 1.67, I2 = 89.76%, H2 = 9.76.
+After excluding Experiment 2, the meta-analyzed effect size was significant and now of large size, k = 6, Odds Ratio = 7.32, 95% CI = [4.53, 11.7], 95% CR = [3, 17.81], p < .0001, with negligible heterogeneity, Q(df = 5) = 8.97, p < .001, τ2 = 0.15, I2 = 45.08%, H2 = 1.82.

 Figure 1.
 Forest plots for IAT (top), self-report (middle), and behavioral intentions (bottom).
-Note: Experiment 2 was excluded following tests for excessive heterogeneity.
+Note: Experiment 2 was excluded as an outlier following tests for excessive heterogeneity.

 Robustness Tests

-In our preregistered analytic plan we stated we would examine the robustness of the shared feature effect when only considering participants who were (a) contingency aware, (b) not demand compliant, (c) not hypothesis aware, or (d) not influence aware.
+In our preregistered analytic plan we stated we would examine the robustness of the shared feature effect when only considering participants who were (a) contingency aware (including both US contingency aware and color-valence contingency aware), (b) not demand compliant, (c) not influence aware, or (d) not hypothesis aware.
 These exclusions are common in the EC literature: contingency awareness is often a necessary condition to observe evaluative effects (thus it was required; Hofmann et al., 2010), whereas the other three factors ensure that our effects were not contaminated by undesirable sources (thus they were excluded).
-Given that each individual study lacked the power to address this question we subsequently opted for a meta-analytic approach instead.
-Several subsets of participants were excluded and separate meta-analytic models were refit.
+Given that each individual study lacked the power to address this question we opted for a meta-analytic approach instead.
+Each respective subset of participants was excluded and separate meta-analytic models were refit.
 As in the previous meta analyses, robustness tests excluded Experiment 2 as an outlier.
+Robustness of conclusions was defined as congruence in the acceptance/rejection of the null hypothesis between results obtained from the full sample and those obtained in a given subset.

-Results demonstrate that meta-analytic effects were robust (i.e., congruent with conclusions derived from the full sample) across (a) all four exclusion types and (b) in each of the three dependent variables (IAT, self-reports, behavioral intentions), all ps < .001.
-There was one exception: differences in behavioral intentions were not robust to excluding influence aware individuals, p = .09.
-In short, the general trend of evidence suggested that learning via shared features is robust to four common exclusions employed in the literature: requiring participants to be contingency aware, not demand compliant, not hypothesis aware, and not influence aware.
+Results were found to be robust to including only participants who (a) were contingency aware (i.e., US contingency aware [77.5% of participants] and color-valence contingency aware [59.5%]), (b) were not demand compliant (80.9%), and (c) were not influence aware (47.4%).
+This was found across all three outcome measures (IAT, self-reported evaluations, and behavioral intentions; all sensitivity analysis effect size ps < .0001) with one exception: results on the behavioural intentions were not robust to including only participants who were not influence aware (full sample p < .0001, sensitivity analysis p = .083).
+However, results were not robust to (d) including only participants who were not hypothesis aware (26.7% of participants) on any of the three outcome variables (all ps >.13).
+In short, the general trend of evidence suggested that learning via shared features is robust to three common exclusions employed in the literature: requiring participants to be contingency aware, not demand compliant, and not hypothesis aware.
+It was not found to be robust to requiring participants to not be influence aware.
+Although, we noted that this exclusion removed a particularly large proportion of participants.
+As such, it is possible that lack of robustness here may have been driven by the tests relatively lower statistical power.

 General Discussion